 "My ophthalmologist told me he didn't think I'd ever get my eyesight back," he says.

 Diabetes can also slow circulation in your feet and legs and cause you to lose feeling there.
 That's why the American Diabetes Association says you should get an annual foot exam.

 Your doctor will check them for redness, cracks, sores, or open wounds.
-He'll look for weird problems (like overlapping toes); and he'll do a monofilament test.
-You’ll close your eyes and he'll simply press a piece of nylon to various parts of your foot.
+They'll look for weird problems (like overlapping toes); and they'll do a monofilament test.
+You’ll close your eyes and they'll simply press a piece of nylon to various parts of your foot.
 If you can’t feel it, you might have nerve damage.
-He may also tap on your Achilles tendon to see if the nerves on the back of your ankle are in good condition.
+They may also tap on your Achilles tendon to see if the nerves on the back of your ankle are in good condition.
 A clue that they are?
 Your foot will point downward automatically.

 Don't wait for a yearly exam to give your feet the once-over.
 Rizza suggests you check them every day at home.
 Wearing well-fitted shoes and socks that absorb moisture will also help.